titoms/EduMation/README.md

 - `creationDate`: The date and time when the user was created.
 - `updateDate`: The date and time when the user was last updated.

-## Additional Information

-- This schema includes automatic `timestamps` which mongoose will use to add `createdAt` and `updatedAt` fields to the document.

 ## Routes

 - GET /users: Retrieve a list of all users.